Aashish8989/Vocalis-Modular-AI-Speech-Synthesis-Framework/README.md

 **Modular AI Speech Synthesis Engine**

 A professional-grade, modular Text-to-Speech (TTS) engine built with Python.
-This project demonstrates high-level software architecture using Object-Oriented Programming (OOP) principles like Encapsulation, Abstraction, and Single Responsibility.
+This project demonstrates high-level software architecture using Object-Oriented Programming (OOP) principles to create a clean, reusable, and "shippable" codebase.

-**🚀 Features**
+🚀 Features

 Multi-Source Data Handling: Seamlessly process text from .txt, .docx, or raw strings.
-Modular Architecture: Decoupled components for configuration, data processing, and speech synthesis.
+Decoupled Architecture: Separate components for configuration, data management, and speech synthesis Configurable Voice Profiles: Easily switch between male/female voices, adjust speech rate, and modify volume.
-Highly Configurable: Control speech rate, volume, and gender profiles through a dedicated config interface.
-Optimized Performance: Lightweight engine initialization with automated word-counting and text processing.
+Automated Processing: Built-in word counting and text splitting logic.

-**🛠️ Tech Stack**
+🛠️ Tech Stack

 Language: Python 3.x
 Core Library: pyttsx3
 Document Parsing: python-docx
 Design Pattern: Object-Oriented Programming (OOP)

+📖 How to Use (Quick Start)

+To see the engine in action, follow these simple steps:
+Prepare your Input: Create a file named input.txt in the root directory of the project.
+Add Content: Type or paste the text you want the AI to speak into input.txt and Save the file.
+Run the Application: Execute the main script via terminal:

+Bash
+python main.py

+Listen & Verify:
+The engine will immediately read the text aloud using the configured voice.
+A high-quality audio file (mp3) will be automatically generated in your folder.

-**📦 Project Structure**
+📦 Project Structure
+Plaintext

-├── tts_package/            # Core Package
+├── tts_package/            # Core Package logic
 │   ├── __init__.py         # Package marker
-│   ├── voice_config.py     # Voice settings & validation logic
+│   ├── voice_config.py     # Voice settings & validation
-│   ├── data_handler.py     # Input processing for txt/docx/strings
+│   ├── data_handler.py     # Input processing (txt/docx/strings)
 │   └── tts_engine.py       # Core synthesis engine (Encapsulated)
-├── main.py                 # Application Entry Point
+├── main.py                 # Application Entry Point (Orchestrator)
+├── input.txt               # Your text input file
 └── requirements.txt        # Project dependencies

-**Install dependencies:**

-pip install -r requirements.txt

-**Run the application:**
-python main.py

 🧪 OOP Principles Applied

-Encapsulation: The internal state of the pyttsx3 engine is hidden within the TTSEngine class, exposing only necessary methods like speak() and save_to_file().
+Encapsulation: Internal pyttsx3 engine states are protected within the TTSEngine class.
-Abstraction: Users interact with simple interfaces for loading data and configuring voices without needing to understand the underlying speech synthesis logic.
-Modularity: Every file has a single responsibility, making the system easy to scale and debug.

-📄 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+Abstraction: Complex speech synthesis is simplified into high-level speak() and save_to_file() methods
+Modularity: Decoupled classes allow for easy scaling.

-**Developed with focus on technical speed and clean code.**
+Developed with a focus on clean architecture and technical speed.